dogeri28/CubeTechnicalAssignment/ReadMe.md

-# Installation Instructions Of Cube Technical Assignment
+# Installation Instructions of the Cube Technical Assignment.

 - There are 2 folders contained in the root folder.
   - frontend